-In my previous post about Madrid, I mentioned that I had stayed in Hotel Ganivet.
-The hotel is in Calle de Toledo 111-113, near the Puerto de Toledo metro station.
-It is a good and reasonably priced 3 star hotel.
+In my previous post, I mentioned that I had stayed in Hotel Ganivet.
+This hotel is in Calle de Toledo 111-113, near the Puerto de Toledo metro station.
+It’s a good and reasonably priced three-star hotel.
 Additionally, it is walking distance from Plaza Mayor and the city centre.
 I have now stayed in this hotel on two different occasions.
-Both times my room was bigger and more comfortable than rooms that I previously had in better rated hotels on Gran Via.
+Both times, my room was bigger and more comfortable than rooms that I previously had in better rated hotels on Gran Via.

 In my opinion, Chueca is the best and the most interesting part of Madrid.
 It is the centre of Madrid’s night life, with many restaurants, bars, coffee shops and other similar establishments that cater for everyone.

-Taberna El Economato – Calle de Belen 5 – this place is not from Plaza de Chueca.
+Taberna El Economato – Calle de Belen 5 – this place is not far from Plaza de Chueca.
 It is also a very nice bar where you can have a drink or something to eat.

 La Latina is another “barrio” that I like very much.
 That’s where my hotel was.
-This is where you can find a lot of restaurants, bars and coffee shops.
+This is also where you can find a lot of restaurants, bars and coffee shops.

 The street that you should look for is Cava Baja.
-In this street bars and restaurants are literally one after the other.
+In this street, bars and restaurants are literally one after the other.
 You will be completely spoilt for choice.